-We are thrilled to host the ninth Alasdair Fraser and Natalie Haas workshop on beautiful Whidbey Island!
-We thought sharing some of the more frequently heard questions and comments might help you better prepare for this wonderful weekend in January, 2017!
+We are thrilled to host the tenth Alasdair Fraser and Natalie Haas workshop on beautiful Whidbey Island!
+We thought sharing some of the more frequently heard questions and comments might help you better prepare for this wonderful weekend in January, 2018!

 - When is the workshop being held?